 The Continuous Delivery (CD) pipeline usually enables teams to deploy software releases on test, stage, or production environments as soon as the CI pipeline has released a successful build.
 This also allows quality assurance engineers and developers to perform testing and upgrades extensively, and identify the concerns or glitches ahead of time.
 Automating the creation and replication of multiple environments for testing is extremely cost-effective and an easier approach.

 Security should be the key priority for organizations where breaches and vulnerabilities can lead to financial losses.
-Any CI/CD system can be the main target for such attacks as they comprise the credentials and code for deployment in several environments.
+Any CI/CD system can be the primary target for such attacks as they comprise the credentials and code for deployment in several environments.
 As a result, arranging for quick releases and executing security later is not an efficient approach.
 Instead, releases must be set up on DevOps pipelines, a process known as DevSecOps.

 Security automation is also a best practice of the DevOps approach that is simple to include in the CI/CD workflow.
 It helps implement security validations for every piece of code that is released, ensuring that it is not susceptible to security errors.
 Isolation and placement of CI/CD on secure internal networks is also a good approach.
 Strong two-factor authentication, VPNs, and access/identity management can also help reduce exposure to threats.